 We accomplish this through collaboration, partnerships and evidence based practice.

-Our main functions include; social marketing campaigns to inform people on the dangers of smoking and encourage quitting, while providing information and support to those wanting assistance to quit smoking through the Quitline telephone support service (13 QUIT).
+Our main functions include; social marketing campaigns to inform people on the dangers of smoking and encourage quitting, while providing information and support to those wanting assistance to quit smoking through the Quitline telephone support service - phone 13 QUIT (13 7848).

 We also provide information and resource material to the wider community so that they may help promote a smoke free lifestyle to all Tasmanians.

 Quit Tasmania is funded by the Department of Health and Human Services.